rtomayko/tilt/README.md

 template engine library the first time a template is created but this is prone to error in threaded environments.

-The `Tilt` module contains generic implementation classes for all supported template engines.
+The {Tilt} module contains generic implementation classes for all supported template engines.
 Each template class adheres to the same interface for creation and rendering.
-In the instant gratification example, we let Tilt determine the template implementation class based on the filename, but `Tilt::Template` implementations can also be used directly:
+In the instant gratification example, we let Tilt determine the template implementation class based on the filename, but {Tilt::Template} implementations can also be used directly:

+    require 'tilt/haml'
     template = Tilt::HamlTemplate.new('templates/foo.haml')
     output = template.render